CCBDA-UPC/Assignments-2025/Lab05.md

 <img alt="Lab05-postgres-use.png" src="images/Lab05-postgres-use.png" width="50%"/>

-Additionally, you can also create a command line connection with each container by issuing the commands below.
-See that the command `docker exec -it 07 bash` executes a `bash` interactive command line interpreter (CLI) that shows the prompt `appuser@07bd0798d09f:/app$` meaning that you are inside of the docker container. `07bd0798d09f` is the container ID that shall be used in the `-it` parameter, but only a few initial distinctive characters are needed.
-Use CONTROL-D to exit the CLI.
+You can also establish a command-line connection to each container using the following commands.
+For example, the command `docker exec -it 07 bash` initiates an interactive Bash shell (`CLI`) inside the container.
+Once connected, you'll see a prompt like `appuser@07bd0798d09f:/app$`, indicating that you are now inside the Docker container.

+Note that `07bd0798d09f` is the container ID, but including only the first few distinctive characters is sufficient for the `-it` parameter.
+To exit the CLI, simply press `Control+D`.

 Please check that `.dockertignore` has prevented some files to be copied into the image of the code container.